Kent27/ai-setup/pr-review.md

 - large payloads / big queries
 - caching and rate limiting considerations
 If not applicable, say why.

+For each performance finding, append:
+- **Prompt for AI Agents:** A self-contained instruction for an AI agent to apply the optimization.
+Include file path, function name, the current inefficient pattern, and the concrete refactor.

 ### 8) Tests & Observability
 - What tests exist vs missing?